jspina03/Snake-Game/README.md

 # Features
-Score written in upper left corner
-Animated snake head, obstacle, and food (.png and .jpeg files) Body of snake circles instead of square
-Snake grows when food is eaten
-Another obstacle is generated when the length of snake is an interval of 3 (3, 6, 9, etc.)
-‘C’ to replay , ‘Q’ to quit
-Game over when you collide with an obstacle or a boundary
+The Score is written in the upper left-hand corner.
+The .png and .jpeg files are the animated snakehead, food, and obstacles.
+The body of the snake is displayed as circles instead of squares.
+The snake grows when food is eaten, and another obstacle is generated when the length of snake is an interval of 3.
+Use the arrows on your kewboard to move the snake.
+Press ‘C’ to replay and ‘Q’ to quit.
+The game is over when you collide with an obstacle or a boundary.